 I’m passionately fond of raspberries (Rubus idaeus), so it’s a good thing that they are a perfect forest garden crop.
 Their native habitat is the forest edge and even commercially bred forms do well there.
 They are also worth mentioning just to show that, alongside the weird and wonderful species I have been writing about, some perfectly respectable, traditional crops grow in forest gardens.

 The season is about a month late this year, but my raspberry year usually begins in June with the smaller, wild-type rasps.
-It’s the most colourful time in the raspberry bowl as I have red ones, yellow ones and even a beautiful apricot-coloured strain that I guess is a cross between a red and a yellow.
+It’s the most colourful time in the raspberry bowl as I have red ones, yellow ones and even a beautiful apricot-coloured strain that I collected in the wild and have named ‘Sunset’ for the colour change that it goes through.
 These are the nicest fruits of the year and they mostly go on porridge or straight in the mouth.

 A few weeks later the maincrop varieties start producing: I have Glen Ample, which gives superb yields of big juicy fruits with not much loss of flavour compared to wild rasps.
 These are the ones that go for jam and into the freezer (a great way to eat raspberries is simply to take them out of the freezer, pour some cream over them and let it semi-freeze, then eat).
 Come September, the autumn-fruiting varieties are ready: I have Autumn Bliss and Allgold.
 They will last until the first frosts, which last year meant that I had raspberries from June to December.